tommytracey/udacity/ai-nano/projects/3-planning/results/README.md

 ![problem 2](problem-2c.jpg)

-Here is the optimal plan (9 steps total).
-The three sets of actions are done in parallel.
+Here is the optimal plan (9 steps total), and presumably the three sets of actions could be done in parallel.

 ```
 Load(C3, P3, ATL)